 The true definition of it is one that is offered over a month.
 It originates from the fact that the borrower pays the money back on their next payday.
 Nowadays, most of these loan terms vary between 2 and 6 months.

 What does the application process involve?

-Applying for most of the short-term loan options is usually a relatively simple process.
+Applying for most short-term loan options is usually a relatively simple process.
 Often, borrowers can apply online without having to speak to another human being.

 In a majority of cases, decisions are made online.
 Most affordability assessments can be automated.
 Lending guidelines lenders need to follow are strict but clear.